 Analysis / Bias

 In review, The Food Babe publishes recipes that are reasonable and safe, as well as news on her blog that routinely publishes pseudoscience and chemical conspiracy theories.
-In regards to her recipes, they are generally considered healthy, however, the claims made in these recipes may be unrealistic such as this one: Papaya Salad with Miso Turmeric Dressing.
-While this does sound healthy and tasty the claims made are over the top such as this: “Its star ingredient is the papaya, a tropical fruit that’s very high in vitamin C and loaded with the enzyme papain that helps keep your skin, nails, and hair beautiful!”
+Regarding her recipes, they are generally considered healthy; however, the claims made in these recipes may be unrealistic such as this one: Papaya Salad with Miso Turmeric Dressing.
+While this does sound healthy and tasty, the claims made are over the top, such as this: “Its star ingredient is the papaya, a tropical fruit that’s very high in vitamin C and loaded with the enzyme papain that helps keep your skin, nails, and hair beautiful!”
 While papaya is certainly a healthy fruit, eating this recipe will not support the claims made.
-Further, in this recipe, the Food Babe takes the opportunity to denigrate GMO’s, without evidence as she does frequently on this website: “When shopping for ingredients for this salad, make sure you choose non-GMO papaya, as this is one of the few fresh fruits that are often GMO.”
+Further, in this recipe, the Food Babe takes the opportunity to denigrate GMOs, without evidence, as she does frequently on this website: “When shopping for ingredients for this salad, make sure you choose non-GMO papaya, as this is one of the few fresh fruits that are often GMO.”

 The blog portion of her website is where pseudoscience is heavily promoted.
-For example, there are natural miracle cancer cures such as this: Cancer Fighting Cherry Berry Smoothie as well as very frequent anti-GMO propaganda that is not supported by science, CONFIRMED!
+For example, there are natural miracle cancer cures such as this: Cancer Fighting Cherry Berry Smoothie and very frequent anti-GMO propaganda that is not supported by science; CONFIRMED!
 Lab tests show over 30+ popular food products contain GMOs.
 Are you eating them?
 She has also promoted anti-vaccination propaganda.
-In general, Vani Deva Hari is a second-place finisher to Joseph Mercola, but still dangerous in her claims.
+In general, Vani Deva Hari is a second-place finisher to Joseph Mercola but is still dangerous in her claims.

 - Does Glyphosate Cause Cancer? – False

-Overall, we rate the Food Babe a quackery-level pseudoscience website based on the promotion of anti-GMO propaganda as well as exaggerated claims regarding organic/natural foods.
-(D. Van Zandt 8/22/2016) Updated (03/19/2021)
+Overall, we rate Food Babe a quackery-level pseudoscience website based on promoting anti-GMO propaganda and exaggerated claims regarding organic/natural foods.
+(D. Van Zandt 8/22/2016) Updated (10/28/2022)